-- (a) A student has failed module(s), has not achieved the minimum volume of credits or and has exhausted resit opportunities; - (b) A student has requested to withdraw from their programme of study.
+- (a) A student has failed module(s), has not achieved the minimum volume of credits or and has exhausted attempt opportunities; - (b) A student has requested to withdraw from their programme of study.

-In order to be awarded a lower level qualification, the student must have met the following minimum credit requirements at the appropriate level.
-Any additional requirements or variations to these requirements will be outlined in the programme specification:
+In order to be awarded a lower level qualification, the student must have met the following minimum credit requirements at the appropriate level as described in the Taught Degree Regulations.